-Recently I was reviewing some Google Analytics data and noticed some anomalies.
+Recently I was reviewing some Google Analytics data for another site and noticed some anomalies.
 While we often rejoice at getting a traffic bump, it doesn’t help if the traffic is garbage.
-In this case, we had a lot of traffic coming from Boardman, Oregon.
-As soon as they hit the site, they were gone.[Read more…] about How to Exclude Data from Google Analytics
+We had a lot of traffic coming from Boardman, Oregon.
+As soon as they hit the site, they were gone.
+In this case, we wanted to exclude the traffic from showing in Google Analytics.

 For many of us who have been using Google AdSense to monetize our sites, we’ve seen steep declines in revenues.
 Of course, this varies based on your settings.
 The decline is mostly due to people using ad blockers.
 On the flip side, I get several advertising inquiries per week from unknown ad companies.
 Usually, the pitch tells me I can get a much better ROI using their system because of some new technology.

 Recently, I was doing a search for plug-ins to fix a specific problem.
 It was easy to find and install using Plugins and Add New from within WordPress.
 However, the info that displayed was a subset of what was available.
 In hindsight, I wish I had done the same search against https://wordpress.org/plugins/ because it would’ve saved me some heartache.

 It’s not even April and I’ve made another foolish mistake on this site.
 Call it my own version of “March Madness” and quasi duplicate URLs.
 It’s an error of my own making and I have no one to blame.
 Chances are it may be one that you have too.
 Fortunately, I’ve discovered this one early so it will be easier to fix.

 Sometimes, it’s the small items you don’t know about that bite you.
 After a poor support experience with my first web hosting company, I decided to move my site.
 I talked to the new company’s sales rep beforehand and felt confident I made the right decision.
 Except, there was one question I didn’t even know to ask about until various URLs showed 404 server errors.
 It’s what I call the “capital crime”.